Dynamics of a collection of active particles on a two-dimensional periodic undulated surface: Abstract

 \section{Abstract}

-We study the dynamics of circular active particles (AP) on a two dimensional periodic undulated surface.
+We study the dynamics of circular disk shaped active particles (AP) on a two dimensional periodic undulated surface.
 Each particle has an internal energy mechanism which is modeled by an active friction force and it is controlled by an activity parameter $v_0$.
 It acts as negative friction if the speed of the particle is smaller than $v_0$ and normal friction otherwise.
-Surface undulation is modeled by the periodic undulation of fixed amplitude and wavelength and is measured in terms of a dimensionless ratio of amplitude and wavelength, $\bar{h}$.
-The dynamics of the particle is studied for different activities, $v_0$ and surface undulations (SU), $\bar{h}$.
-Three types of particle dynamics are observed on varying activity and SU.
-For small $v_0 \lesssim 0.1$ and $\bar{h}$ $\gtrsim 0.8$, particles remain confined in a surface minimum, for moderate $v_0 \lesssim \bar{h}$, dynamics of particle shows an intermediate subdiffusion to late time diffusion and for large $v_0 \gtrsim \bar{h}$, it shows initial superdiffusion to late time diffusion.
-For all $v_0$'s and $\bar{h} \lesssim 0.2$, the dynamics of particle, satisfies the Green-Kubo relation between the effective diffusivity and velocity auto-correlation function.
-Systematic deviation is found on increasing $\bar{h}$.
-Hence, an effective equilibrium can be established for a range of system parameters in this nonequilibirum system.
+Surface undulation is modeled by the periodic undulation of fixed amplitude and wavelength.
+The dynamics of the particle is studied for different activities and surface undulations (SU).
+Three types of particle dynamic is observed on varying activity and SU: confined, early time subdiffusion to diffusion and super diffusion to late time diffusion.
+An effective equilibirum is established by showing the Green-Kubo relation between the effective diffusivity and the velocity auto-correlation function for all activities and small SU.